Lillian Peacock

-Lillian Peacock (October 23, 1889 – August 19, 1918) was a silent film actress from Scottdale, Pennsylvania.
-Her real name was Lillian M. Webb.
+Lillian Peacock (October 23, 1889 – August 19, 1918), born Lillian Melvina Webb, was a silent film actress, who appeared in more than 100 films.
+She died from injuries originally sustained during the filming of a stunt in 1916.

-Peacock had more than one hundred film credits, beginning with an appearance in Wanted-A Piano Tuner in 1915.
-Her last film efforts were Cave Man Stuff, Who's To Blame? and The Pie Eyed Piper, all in 1918.
+Early life

+Peacock was born in Scottdale, Pennsylvania, the daughter of Samuel W. Webb and Margaret Webb.
+Her father was a barber.
+Her younger brother Harry S. Webb was a film director and producer.
+She moved to Los Angeles with her parents in 1907, and married Roy W. Peacock, a real estate agent, in 1909; they divorced in 1914.

-Life and work
+Career and death

 Peacock began acting in the film studios at the age of nineteen.
-She worked for Universal Pictures, Pathe Pictures and Bosworth Pictures, at various times.
+She worked for Universal Pictures, Pathe Pictures and Bosworth Pictures, at various times, and made over a hundred silent films, beginning with an appearance in Wanted–A Piano Tuner in 1915.
+Her last film efforts were Cave Man Stuff, Who's To Blame? and The Pie-Eyed Piper, all in 1918.
+She was in several films with actress ZaSu Pitts and director William Beaudine.

-Peacock was severely injured in 1916 during the filming of a comedy scene in which she was to leap from one running automobile to another.
-Despite her injuries, she continued her career until early 1918 when she became incapacitated by the effects of her injuries.
-She was 28 years old, and had lived in Los Angeles for eleven years, after moving with her parents from Scottdale, Pennsylvania.

-She died in August of that year at the home of her parents, Mr. and Mrs. S.W.
-Webb in Los Angeles, California.
-She is interred at Hollywood Cemetery.
+Peacock broke her collarbone in a car accident in 1915, but returned to film work after two months.
+She was severely injured in 1916 during the filming of a comedy scene in Bombs and Business, in which she was to leap from one running automobile to another.
+Despite her injuries, she continued her career.
+In early 1918 she became incapacitated by the lasting effects of her injuries.
+She died in August of that year at the home of her parents in Los Angeles.
+She was 28 years old.
+Her grave is at Hollywood Forever Cemetery.